 A bonus design layout!
 Here’s one more layout as some food for thought.
 It's an extra idea to ponder as you work out the best option for you and your family.

 6. Zone design kitchen

 Set up a baking area next to the ovens.
-If you love wines, you may want to have a special wine cabinet, small wet bar and glasses stored in their own spot.
-Include banquette style seating in the kitchen for those intimate family dinners.
-Whatever you want to focus on make the design as efficient as possible.
+If you love wines, you may want to have a special and useful wine cabinet, small wet bar, and glasses stored in their own spot.
+Include banquette-style seating in the kitchen for those intimate family dinners.
+Whatever you want to focus on, make the design as efficient as possible.